 Location is not the most important thing.
 It is how well you can deliver and how fast.

-I’ll talk about this later in the article.
+This advice is in my small chops business plan but I’ll talk about this later here in the article.

 How Lucrative is Small Chops Business?